Chart Color Schemes

 Health performance in Beaconsfield is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Common health conditions are somewhat prevalent across all age groups but more so among older cohorts.
-Approximately 55% of the total population (~3,636 people) have private health cover.
-The most common medical conditions in the area are arthritis and asthma, affecting 8.5 and 7.9% of residents respectively.
-67.4% of residents declare themselves completely clear of medical ailments compared to 69.7% across Rest of Qld.
-Beaconsfield has 18.5% of residents aged 65 and over (1,221 people), which is higher than the 16.2% in Rest of Qld.
-Health outcomes among seniors require more attention than those of the broader population.
+The most common medical conditions are arthritis and asthma, affecting 8.5 and 7.9% of residents respectively.
+67.4% of residents report no medical ailments, compared to 69.7% in Rest of Qld.
+18.5% (1,213 people) of Beaconsfield's population is aged 65 and over, higher than the 16.2% in Rest of Qld.
+Health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health